hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

     pass
 ```

-Arguments can be passed to the `requires` function, these will be passed directly to the `provides` function.
+Arguments that are passed to the `requires` function will be passed directly to the `provides` function.
 This will be done in the same manner as Python's `funtools.partial` and follow the same function signature.
 Any non-provided arguments will then require the dependency to pull them from the current application action,
 like for normal hug calls, or via dependency injection.
 A key point: Any dependency can have unlimited sub-dependencies.

-Optionaly, you can also directly require any other normal Python callable:
+Optionally, you can also directly require any other normal Python callable:

 ```python
 import json